 At the border of the outer exclusion zone, our van stopped, and we passed our passports outside for registration.
 10 minutes later, we pulled into an administrative building in the city of Chernobyl, about 15km away from the reactor.
 Our guide, Yurev, introduced himself and led us upstairs where he explained the geography of the exclusion zone.
 A member of our group was asked to read aloud the dos and don’ts of the day.
 It is prohibited to “drink liquors or take drugs,” “have meal and smoke in the open air,” and “carry any kind of canadian viagra pharmacy weapon.”
 I think I could manage that.

 On the drive towards the reactor, we stopped for last-minute snacks, and for a few of the more adventurous group members, local brewskies for the van.
 We piled periodically out of the van to take pictures and learn more about the geographic layout of the facility.

-Quick anecdote: one of the group members, a witty British comedian who brought brevity to a place that certainly needs it, asked our guide why we weren’t allowed to cialis cheap canada take pictures of the main administrative building on only now the way to the reactor.
+Quick anecdote: one of the group members, a witty British comedian who brought brevity to cialis cheap canada a place that certainly needs it, asked our guide why we weren’t allowed to take pictures of the main administrative building on the way to the reactor.
 The dialog was as follows.

 Guide: Do not take pictures toward the building.

 Comedian: Why can’t we take pictures of the building?

 Guide: Safety for you.